JrVerbiest/Raspberry-Pi-Pico-Projects/README.md

 ## Projects

-- blink (Hello World) <-- check that everything is up and running
+- blink <br>Project to check everything is installed correctly.